Joint Active Learning with Feature Selection via CUR Matrix Decomposition: EXPERIMENT

 \subsection{CPU Time and Sensitivity Analysis}

-We test the CPU running time with different convergence tolerance $\epsilon$ on the FG-NET and Libras Movement datasets.
-The experiments are conducted on machines with Intel(R)-Core(TM) CPUs of 3.20 GHz and 4 GB RAM, and ALFS is implemented using MATLAB R2014b 64bit edition without parallel operation.
-The result is shown in Figure \ref{time}.
-The CPU time grows linearly with $\epsilon$ increasing on the FG-NET dataset, while it is not sensitive to $\epsilon$ on the Libras Movement dataset.
+We test the CPU running time with different convergence tolerance $\epsilon$ on the Madelon dataset and the FG-NET dataset.
+The experiments are conducted on a laptop with Intel(R)-Core(TM) CPUs of 3.20 GHz and 4 GB RAM, and ALFS-II is implemented using MATLAB R2014b 64-bit edition without parallel operation.
+The result is shown in Fig. \ref{time}.
+The CPU time grows linearly with $\epsilon$ increasing on both datasets.

-We also study the sensitivity of parameters $\alpha$, $\beta$, $\gamma$, and $\eta$ in our algorithm on the Libras Movement dataset.
-Figure \ref{parameter} shows the results.
-With the fixed feature dimensions, our method is not sensitive to $\alpha$, $\beta$, $\gamma$, and $\eta$ with wide ranges.